 Tactile paving guides visitors from the "Am Brand" shopping mall to the entrance of the Tourist Service Center.
 The shopping area is designed so that wheelchair users can move around freely, and there are extra low shop counters.
 More information about barrier-free Mainz and a city guide in Braille (on loan against a deposit) are available at our counter.
 Special guided tours of the city for people with disabilities make Mainz accessible for everybody.
 Specially trained personnel make sure that visitors get any assistance they might require.

 The Tourist Service Center offers an attractive range of souvenirs and provides competent tourist advice.
 Visitors can pick up brochures on sights, excursions, and events in Mainz and its hinterland, buy tickets for cultural events, book rooms and guided tours or make the most of one of our attractive city break packages.

 To make it easy for visually impaired people to move through Mainz, the city has designed and implemented a guidance system with:

 Tactile paving and other tactile elements

-Pedestrian lights with acoustic signal
+Pedestrian lights with an acoustic signal

 Voice announcements of stops in MVG public transport vehicles

 High-contrast, tactile paving is now a mandatory feature for all new road developments.
-They assist visually impaired pedestrians by guiding them to their destination, providing a good general spatial orientation and warning them of obstacles and dangers.
+They assist visually impaired pedestrians by guiding them to their destination, providing a good general spatial orientation, and warning them of obstacles and dangers.

 The tactile paving in Mainz consists of slabs with longitudinal ribs.
-The alignment of the ribs indicates the direction of movement, with turn-off lines drawn across the entire pavement leading to entrances, bus stops and lifts along the route.
+The alignment of the ribs indicates the direction of movement, with turn-off lines drawn across the entire pavement leading to entrances, bus stops, and lifts along the route.